schwingbat/punch-cli/README.md

 Punch is a cross-platform time tracker for your terminal.
 You just `punch in` when you start working and `punch out` when you stop.
 You can also `punch sync` to synchronize your data, so your work can follow you between computers and operating systems throughout the day.
 Punch is currently functional; I've been using it every day to track and invoice projects for the last few months.
 It has the odd issue here and there, but over all it's currently pretty solid.

+Thanks to the stateless nature of Punch, nothing actually runs in the background while punched in.
+You can `punch in` on one computer and `punch out` on another as long as both computers are configured to sync with the same source.

 ## Requirements

 - A macOS, Linux or Windows computer